 A: Yes.
 U.S. Copyright law allows rightful purchasers of videogame software to make a backup copy of software they own.
 17 U.S.C. § 117(a).
 However, that backup copy must have been necessary to use the software for the same function as the original purchased software copy and must not be disseminated or be made available to others.
 Id.
 If you sell or give away your originally purchased software or hardware containing copies of the original software, you must destroy your backup copy or package it with the original software.
 Likewise, you may not sell or give away your backup software copy without the original.

 Is it legal to download a copy of a game I own?

-A: No. Even if you own the original game, you are not entitled to download a copy of it.
-Copyright law states that the only copy of software you are entitled to is the one you make yourself.
+A: No. Even if you own the original videogame software, you are not entitled to download an online copy of such software without validly purchasing it from its original owner.
+U.S. copyright law only entitles you to a copy of software you make yourself.
+See 17 U.S.C. § 117(a).